Thames Television: Early programmes

 The Thames offshoot Euston Films was founded in 1971 to specialise in drama output made entirely on film, then still a rare practice.
 Euston made the police series The Sweeney (1975–78), Danger UXB (1979), and Minder (1979–94), plus the last appearance of Nigel Kneale's best known creation in Quatermass (1979).
 In this era, Euston also made single one-off dramas such as The Naked Civil Servant (1975).

 On 1 December 1976, the punk band the Sex Pistols were interviewed live on Thames's regional news magazine programme, Today.
 Members of the group uttered obscenities during their interview with Bill Grundy.
-Grundy, in his introduction, said they are "as drunk as I am", but later claimed his comment was a joke, and had allowed the bad language to illustrate the character of the individuals in the group.
+In his introduction, Grundy said they are "as drunk as I am", but later said his comment was a joke, and had allowed the bad language to illustrate the character of the individuals in the group.
 The interview filled two minutes at the end of the programme, but the production team feared trouble in the studio if they stopped the programme mid-air.
 Thames's telephone switchboard was jammed by complaining viewers.
 Responding to the incident, Thames said in a statement: "Because the programme was live, it was impossible to foresee the language that would be used."
 The press continued to be interested in the incident for several days.
 Grundy was suspended and Today ended soon afterwards; his career never recovered.
 Over time, Thames replaced Today with a more conventional news offering as seen on other ITV stations.
 Thames at Six was launched, later Thames News.

 In 1978, Thames secured a contract with Morecambe & Wise.
 The comedians had worked for the BBC since 1968 with major national success, but the decisive factor leading the duo to leave the corporation was Thames's offer to feature them as main leads in a film made by the company's Euston Films subsidiary.
 The comedy duo's leading scriptwriter, Eddie Braben, did not initially move to ITV with them, and with Eric Morecambe's failing health, the new shows never gained the audiences or matched the esteem they had previously enjoyed.

 One of the early anchor presenters was radio DJ Tom Edwards.